airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

 2) Although Airyte connector images aren't massive, they aren't exactly small either.
 The typical connector image is ~300MB.
 An Airbyte deployment with multiple connectors can easily use up to 10GBs of disk space.

 Because of this, we recommend allocating a minimum of 30GBs of disk space per node.
-Since storage is on the cheaper side, we'd recommend you being safe rather than sorry, so err on the side of overprovisioning.
+Since storage is on the cheaper side, we'd recommend you be safe than sorry, so err on the side of over-provisioning.

+### On Kubernetes
+Users running Airbyte Kubernetes have to also make sure the